cgwire/kitsu/docs/getting-started-advanced/README.md

 ![Episodes detailed page](../img/getting-started/episode_detail_page.png)

-On the detailled page, you have access to the casting of the episode.
+On the detailed page, you have access to the casting of the episode.
 You can see all the assets used on the whole episode.

 You also have access to the schedule, Preview Files, Activity and Timelog of the episode **tasks**.

 ## Create Task for Sequence

 When you are in a production, you can create specific **Task type** for the sequences.
-It's especilay usefull when you have macro tasks to track, like Story and color Board, Color Grading etc.
+It's especially useful when you have macro tasks to track, like Story and color Board, Color Grading etc.

-To use this page your need to first create dedicated task type on your **Global Library** with the **Episode** attribut
+To use this page your need to first create dedicated task type on your **Global Library** with the **Episode** attribute.

-See **Pipele csutomization** Section to create new **Task Type**.
+See **Pipeline customization** Section to create new **Task Type**.

 [Pipeline customization](../customization-pipeline/README.md)

-Once you have create your **Task Types**  on your **Global Libray**, and add them to your **Production Library**, you will see the **Sequences** displayed on the navigation drop-down menu.
+Once you have create your **Task Types**  on your **Global Library**, and add them to your **Production Library**, you will see the **Sequences** displayed on the navigation drop-down menu.

 ![Navigation Sequences](../img/getting-started/drop_down_menu_sequence_page.png)

 This new page behave like the asset and shot global page.
-You can add your taks with the
+You can add your tasks with the
 ![Add Tasks](../img/getting-started/add_task_button.png) button.

 You can add custom column, fill the description, etc.

 You can **Rename** and **Delete** the Sequence entity on this page, as for the asset and shot entity.